 Lack of blood flow can interfere with your baby’s normal growth and development.

-Reducing Your Risk if You Use a Hot Tub or Sauna During Pregnancy
+How Can You Reduce Your Risk if You Use a Hot Tub During Pregnancy?

 It’s best to err on the side of safety when you’re pregnant.
 But if you find the lure of a hot tub or sauna too much to resist, you should take the following precautions.